TungstenRPA/Docker/Kofax RPA on Amazon Web Services.md

 * Add to Amazon Market Place
 * Add HTTPS
 * Scale roboservers by CPU %.
 * Deploy with Wizard from Amazon Marketplace.
+## BLOCKING
+* Roboserver won't connect if failed to login twice. with Benjamin

 # Phase 2 - Sharable with Community
 * optimize CPU and RAM for MC & Roboserver